 - Compliance can improve your SEO ranking.

 - The cost of updating your site for compliance is less expensive than court costs if you have an ADA violation.

 - By including everyone, you’re not missing out on new customers, and your website will reach a wider audience.

-Doing the right thing for people with disabilities will help your business in the long haul by winning their business.
-ADA compliance shouldn’t be a pain point, but rather a sign that you care about your community and making your website accessible for everyone.
+Doing the right thing for people with disabilities will help your business in the long run by winning over their business.
+ADA compliance shouldn’t be a pain point, but rather a sign you care about your community and making your website accessible for everyone.